HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ##### Daemon

 There is the Deamon in the repository's folder `driver` running as a background process and keeping the `cifx0` Ethernet interface active.
-The Daemon is available in the repository as source code named `cifx0daemon.c` and comes precompiled in the container at `/opt/cifx0/cifx0daemon` by using the gcc compiler with the option `-pthread` since it uses thread child/parent forking.
+The Daemon is available in the repository as source code named `cifx0daemon.c` and comes precompiled in the container at `/opt/cifx0/cifx0daemon` using the gcc compiler with the option `-pthread` since it uses thread child/parent forking.

 The container starts the Daemon by its entrypoint script `/etc/init.d/entrypoint.sh`.
 You can see the Daemon running using the `ps -e` command as `cifx0daemon` process.